 My Serrapeptase Adventure charts the four life-changing years in which I learnt that many of the symptoms from which Serrapeptase has rescued me were, in fact, known, and even expected, side effects of the toxic cocktail of prescription medications, which I took before I knew about Serrapeptase.

-My Serrapeptase Adventure has convinced me that it is prescription medication, and the worldwide systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine’.
-If good health is our natural, balanced state, then the goal of health-care should be to maintain that balance, or to return us to it, as naturally as possible.
+My Serrapeptase Adventure has convinced me that it is prescription medication, and the global systems designed to reinforce our dependence upon it, that should be called ‘alternative medicine.’
+If good health is our natural, balanced state, then the goal of health-care should be to maintain that balance or to return us to it, as naturally as possible.
 This approach still allows for medical and surgical treatments, when they are necessary, but they should be considered useful alternatives, and not assumed the only acceptable options.

 Life remains a challenge, but it is one to be met, welcomed, and overcome.